Modern Slavery Statement

 Our due diligence processes continue to be applied to seek to identify and monitor issues

-- We continued to review ethical trade questionnaires or audit reports for our core products and ensured that all suppliers and factories producing our own label merchandise are members of SEDEX and have up to date SMETA audits in place.
+- For our core products, we review ethical trade questionnaires or audit reports and ensure that all suppliers and factories producing our own label merchandise are members of SEDEX and have up to date SMETA audits in place.

-- Our on-boarding and tender processes for new suppliers continued to apply focus to our ethical trade requirements to ensure consistency in evaluating potential partners’ ethical trade processes and controls prior to the start of any relationship.
+- Our on-boarding and tender processes for new suppliers applies focus to our ethical trade requirements to ensure consistency in evaluating potential partners’ ethical trade processes and controls prior to the start of any relationship.

 We continue to build awareness across key internal and external stakeholders

-- Responsibility for oversight of ethical compliance sat with our Commercial Director, and in respect of trading with our Head of Trading, during 22/23 to reflect its importance and to drive overall consistency in implementation within operational teams.
+- Responsibility for oversight of ethical compliance sits with our Director of Finance and Operations, and in respect of trading with our Head of Trading, during 23/24 to reflect its importance and to drive overall consistency in implementation within operational teams.

 - We also provide guidance documentation to product manufacturers on how to follow our ethical trading programme, underlining that minimum standards on forced labour and other serious issues must be met before a factory can be approved for production.